Sources of Sharia: Juristic preference

 The source, inspired by the principle of conscience, is a last resort if none of the widely accepted sources are applicable to a problem.
 It involves giving favor to rulings that dispel hardship and bring ease to people.
 The doctrine was justified directly by the Qur'anic verse stating: "Allah desires you ease and good, not hardship".
 Though its main adherents were Abu Hanifa and his pupils (such as Abu Yusuf), Malik and his students made use of it to some degree.
 The source was subject to extensive discussion and argumentation, and its opponents claimed that it often departs from the primary sources.

 This doctrine was useful in the Islamic world outside the Middle East where the Muslims encountered environments and challenges they had been unfamiliar with in Arabia.
 One example of isthisan is cited as follows: If a well is contaminated it may not be used for ritual purification.
 Istihsan suggests that withdrawing a certain number of buckets of water from the well will remove the impurities.
 Analogical reason, however, dictates that despite removing some of the water, a small concentration of contaminants will always remain in the well (or the well walls) rendering the well impure.
 The application of analogy means the public may not use the well, and therefore causes hardship.
 Thus the principle of justistic preference is applied, and the public may use the well for ritual purification.

 Public interest

-Malik developed a tertiary source called al-maslahah al-mursalah, which means that which is in the best interests of the general public.
+Malik developed a tertiary source called Maslaha, which means that which is in the best interests of the general public.
 According to this source of Islamic law, rulings can be pronounced in accordance with the "underlying meaning of the revealed text in the light of public interest".
 In this case, the jurist uses his wisdom to pursue public interest.
 This source is rejected by the Shafi'ites, Hanbalites and Zahirites from Sunni jurisprudence.